BedEd Compares Adjustable Bed Retailers

 As evidenced in the above tables, adjustable bed ratings vary considerably not only by brand but on features within a brand.
 These basic factors represent good starting points to consider when comparing brands.
 We choose three aspects to look at in-depth in out comparison: price, ratings, and warranties.

 Actual Retail Prices:

 To obtain prices, we looked at manufacturer websites for current listed prices (not including any sales or promotions.
-Two retailers, Sleep Comfort and Craftmatic, do not disclose prices.
+One retailer, Sleep Comfort, does not disclose prices.
 This is a big negative in our perspective as it encourages price gouging and sales dishonesty, and forces people to negotiate for a better deal (and many people are not comfortable doing so).

 - Amerisleep: $1099-$1899 for queen size bases.

 - Sleep Comfort: Doesn’t disclose pricing.
 Prices mentioned in reviews ranged from $1900-4400+.